West Lakes and Royal Park groundwater prohibition area

 On 19 August 2020, the EPA was notified of test results in soil collected at the former Port Adelaide Wastewater Treatment Plant, and in groundwater monitoring bores offsite that are located in reserves and other public land.
 The results showed per- and poly- fluoroalkyl substances (PFAS) above relevant guidelines.

+The EPA has established a groundwater prohibition area (GPA) in parts of West Lakes and Royal Park.
 Community engagement on the proposal to establish a GPA was undertaken and closed on 6 November 2023.

 Lake water, tap water and rainwater are not affected.
 For more information on the water quality in the lake and testing of the fish please visit West Lakes